google-deepmind/torch-distributions/doc/src/index.markdown

 ###Multivariate Gaussian

+The covariance matrix passed to multivariate gaussian functions **must** be definite positive: we do not deal with the degenerate case where some of the variance elements are null.

-####randomkit.multivariateGaussianPDF(x, mu, sigma)
+####randomkit.multivariateGaussianPDF(x, mu, cov)

-Probability density function of a multivariate Gaussian distribution with mean `mu` and covariance `sigma`, evaluated at `x`.
+Probability density function of a multivariate Gaussian distribution with mean `mu` and covariance `cov`, evaluated at `x`.

-For a Gaussian with D variables, the following forms are valid:
+For a D-dimensional Gaussian, the following forms are valid:

 * `randomkit.multivariateGaussianPDF([D], [D], [D, D])` - returns a number.
 * `randomkit.multivariateGaussianPDF([N, D], [D], [D, D])` - returns a Tensor.
 * `randomkit.multivariateGaussianPDF([D], [N, D], [D, D])` - returns a Tensor.
 * `randomkit.multivariateGaussianPDF([N, D], [N, D], [D, D])` - returns a Tensor.

-In the case of a diagonal covariance `sigma`, you may also opt to pass a vector containing only the diagonal elements:
+In the case of a diagonal covariance `cov`, you may also opt to pass a vector containing only the diagonal elements:

 * `randomkit.multivariateGaussianPDF([D], [D], [D])` - returns a number.
 * `randomkit.multivariateGaussianPDF([N, D], [D], [D])` - returns a Tensor.
 * `randomkit.multivariateGaussianPDF([D], [N, D], [D])` - returns a Tensor.
 * `randomkit.multivariateGaussianPDF([N, D], [N, D], [D])` - returns a Tensor.

-####randomkit.multivariateGaussianLogPDF(x, mu, sigma)
+####randomkit.multivariateGaussianLogPDF(x, mu, cov)

-Probability density function of a multivariate Gaussian distribution with mean `mu` and covariance `sigma`, evaluated at `x`.
+Probability density function of a multivariate Gaussian distribution with mean `mu` and covariance `cov`, evaluated at `x`.

-See `randomkit.multivariateGaussianPDF()` for description of valid forms for x, mu and sigma.
+See `randomkit.multivariateGaussianPDF()` for description of valid forms for x, mu and cov.

+####randomkit.multivariateGaussianRand([res,] mu, cov)

+Sample from a multivariate Gaussian distribution with mean `mu` and covariance `cov`.

+For a D-dimensional Gaussian, the following forms are valid:

+* `randomkit.multivariateGaussianPDF([D], [D, D])` - returns 1 sample in a 1-by-D Tensor
+* `randomkit.multivariateGaussianPDF([N, D], [D, D])` - returns N samples in a N-by-D Tensor
+* `randomkit.multivariateGaussianPDF([N, D], [D], [D, D])` - stores and returns N samples in the N-by-D Tensor
+* `randomkit.multivariateGaussianPDF([N, D], [N, D], [D, D])` - stores and returns N samples in the N-by-D Tensor

+In the case of a diagonal covariance `cov`, you may also opt to pass a vector (not a matrix) containing only the diagonal elements.

 ###Cauchy